-Analysis of Fund movements Balance b/fwd £'000 Income £'000 Expenditure £000 Transfers £000 Gains and losses £'000 Fund c/fwd £000
+Analysis of Fund movements Balance b/fwd Income Expenditure Transfers Gains and Iosses Balance c/fwd

+movements £'000 £'000 £000 £000 £'000 £000

-a) Permanent endowment 20,215 1339 (94) (1157) (80) 20,223
+a) Permanent endowment 20,215 1,339 (94) (1157) (80) 20,223

-b) Expendable 6,029 461 (26) - (23) 6,441
+b) Expendable endowment 6,029 461 (26) - (23) 6,441

-endowment c) Restricted fund - 21 - - - 21
+c) Restricted fund - 21 - - - 21

-d)Unrestricted funds 10 - (817) 1157 - 350
+d)Unrestricted funds 10 - (817) 1,157 - 350

-Total 26,254 1,800 (937) - (103) 27,035
+Total 26,254 1,800 (937) • (103) 27,035

 - a) The permanent endowment, the Sir Christopher Grant Bequest, was established by an initial gift from Sir Christopher Grant in 1964 following the death of his beloved wife, Rosanna Grant, from complications associated with Alzheimer's disease.
 The gift was made to the charity on condition that it is held as permanent endowment, the income from which is freely available to fund the activities of the charity.
 The permanent endowment is managed on a total return basis.
 Refer to note 4 for more information. - b) The expendable endowment, the CG Scholarships Fund, was established by gift in 2019 in memory of the death of Sir Christopher.
-The trustees have the power to spend the capital; both the capital and income are restricted to providing scholarship funding to institutions for postgraduate student awards where the student has a specific research aim related to furthering research into Alzheimer's disease and related conditions.

-- c) The CG Scholarships Income Fund (Restricted Income Fund) was established in 2019 to receive the restricted income from the expendable endowment.
+The trustees have the power to spend the capital; both the capital and income are restricted to providing scholarship funding to institutions for postgraduate student awards where the student has a specific research aim related to furthering research into Alzheimer's disease and related conditions. - c) The CG Scholarships Income Fund (Restricted Income Fund) was established in 2019 to receive the restricted income from the expendable endowment.
 The fund is only available for institutional grants with the requirement that the recipient institution(s) provide bursaries for postgraduate student awards where the student has a specific research aim related to furthering research into Alzheimer's disease and related conditions.
-The restricted fund is only available for institutional grants and funds all the educational and research related costs of each student together with a discretionary contribution to living expenses. - d) The unrestricted funds are available to be spent for any of the purposes of the charity.
+The restricted fund is only available for institutional grants and funds all the educational and research related costs of each student together with a discretionary contribution to living expenses.

+d) The unrestricted funds are available to be spent for any of the purposes of the charity.